What is Balanitis Xerotica Obliterans (BXO) foreskin?

 No treatment is likely to reverse the changes of BXO completely, but the symptoms and signs of the disease can usually be well controlled with a steroid application.

-A variety of treatments are available for BXO.
+A variety of treatments are available for Balanitis Xerotica Obliterans.
 Your symptoms can be relieved by the use of steroid creams or ointments.
 Bland moisturisers help to soften and protect the skin.

 In men, tightening of the foreskin will often respond to steroid ointments; if not, a circumcision may be worth considering.
 In children, circumcision is usually required.